 Control remote employees.
 Telecommuting provides countless benefits for organizations: saving costs on office rent, widening the pool of applicants, improving the mood and work-life balance of employees, etc. Sadly, some telecommuters tend to spend less time on their assignments when working remotely.
 Also, they’re more susceptible to hacking and social engineering attacks than their in-house colleagues.
 Virtual desktop infrastructure (VDI) monitoring for performance tracking helps to ensure both the dedication and security of remote employees.

 Record cases of bad behavior.
 Timely detection of bad or risky employee behavior helps you prevent security violations and productivity decreases.
-Based on monitoring data, you can detect chronic lateness, protect sensitive data against leaks and stealth, and eliminate harassment in the workplace.
+Based on the results of user behavior monitoring, you can detect chronic lateness, protect sensitive data against leaks and stealth, and eliminate harassment in the workplace.
 In addition, you don’t have to argue with employees about their actions if you have recorded proof of misbehavior.

 Improve management.
-With a solution for personal productivity monitoring, managers can notice issues with each employee: switching from high-priority to low-priority tasks, lacking skills, or procrastinating.
+With productivity monitoring software, managers can notice issues with each employee: switching from high-priority to low-priority tasks, lacking skills, or procrastinating.
 With Ekran System, managers even get a notification with a link to the online session of such an employee.
 This information allows managers to spot when employees have difficulties, determine the reason, and offer useful advice.

 Boost morale.
 By analyzing user monitoring data, you can identify inefficient procedures and time-wasting activities and work out ways to make work more comfortable for employees.
 This will improve both productivity and morale at the workplace.